Where to Eat in Chinatown

 Penang

-Best For: Group dinners, date night, great Malaysian food.
+Best for: Group dinners, date night, great Malaysian food.

 Ray’s Cafe & Tea House

-Best For: A mid-day date or solo breakfast with a good book.
+Best for: A midday date or solo breakfast with a good book.

 Yi Pin

-Best For: Late night dining, karaoke, strangers belting their hearts out.
+Best for: Late-night dining, karaoke, strangers belting their hearts out.

 Tom’s Dim Sum

-Best For: A quick snack near the Convention Center, scallion pancake cravings.
+Best for: A quick snack near the Convention Center, scallion pancake cravings.

 Dae Bak

-Best For: Soondubu, a casual date.
+Best for: A casual date.

 Chubby Cattle

-Best For: Hot pot, group dinners, someone who wants an activity to go with their meal.
+Best for: Hot pot, group dinners, someone who wants an activity to go with their meal.

 Terakawa Ramen